 For information about conditions:

-- Tune into Local TV and radio broadcast stations for information on emergency closure of SIU Medicine clinics.
+- In the event of a closure, tune into local TV and radio broadcast stations for information on emergency closure of SIU Medicine clinics.

 - SIU Medicine Web Site

 SIU School of Medicine is committed to providing a safe work place for all faculty and staff employees.
 In the event a hazardous or emergency event occurs, faculty and staff of the medical school must take immediate action to ensure their safety and welfare.

 Click on the following links to access important information regarding emergencies and other hazardous events.

 SIU School of Medicine is committed to providing a safe and secure environment for employees, students, medical residents, fellows, patients, and visitors.
 In this regard, SIU-SOM will take measures to provide an environment that is free from violence, threats of violence, harassment, intimidation, and other criminal acts.
 SIU-SOM has established policy and procedures for responding to situations involving threats, harassment or violence on its campus as well as any work-related or education-related area in accordance with all applicable local, state, and federal laws.
 It is the intent of SIU-SOM to establish policy procedures and training to reduce the potential for intimidation or threats, violent acts or life-threatening situations.

 Students, faculty, and staff must be prepared to react to a variety of potential emergencies and disasters.
 While the response, regardless of incident, will likely involve one of the three activities; evacuation, shelter-in-place, or lockdown), certain events may require unique response activities.
 This section addresses actions to take in the event of these pre-identified emergencies or disasters.